lfv89/vim-interestingwords/README.md

 ## What is it?

-vim-interstingwords is a vim plugin that **highlights** the occurrences of the word under your cursor in the current buffer.
+A plugin that **highlights** the occurrences of the word under your cursor in the current buffer.
 It can be used to highlight **different** words at the same time.
 It also lets you **navigate** through the highlighted words just like you would navigate through the results of a search.

 ## Installation